charlestbell/ucr-riv-fsf-pt-10-2020-u-c/14-Full-Stack/01-Activities/02-SequelizeQuestions/Unsolved/Sequelize_Instructions.md

   ```
   	- Answer: What is Sequelize?
+-- A node, promise based ORM for SQL in it's many flavors

   	- Answer: What advantages does it offer?

+	-- Familiar javascript syntax, makes complicated sql actions easier, easy to test.
+Query syntax is more managable.

   	- Answer: How do I install it?
 How do I incorporate it into my app?

+	  -- npm i -g sequalize-cli
+	  -- npm i sequalize
+	  -- sequelize init

   	- Answer: What the heck is a Sequelize model?
 What role will it play?

+	  -- The javascript representation of a table schema.

   	- Answer: Let's say I have the below table in MySQL.